If you want to create a successful business strategy, you need to thoroughly understand your organization.

-An internal analysis examines an organization’s internal environment to assess its resources, assets, characteristics, competencies, capabilities, and competitive advantages.
-In short, it allows you to identify your organization's strengths and weaknesses, which can help management during the decision-making, strategy formulation, and execution processes by identifying the organization's strengths and weaknesses.
+An internal analysis examines an organization’s internal components to assess its resources, assets, characteristics, competencies, capabilities, and competitive advantages.
+This helps management during the decision-making, strategy formulation, and execution processes by identifying the organization's strengths and weaknesses.

 - Gap Analysis